Miolus/invitechecker-docs/docs/trouble.md

         Running the `update` command will reload all invite links and fix this.

     * InviteChecker is currently booting up<br>
-        When you see a 🟡 symbol in the `debug` command, this means InviteChecker is currently loading.
+        When the debug command says your server is currently `LOADING`, the invite tracking is not yet working properly.
-        Wait till the symbol turned 🟢 green.
+        Wait till it changes to `ONLINE`.
 You can execute the `update` command to instantly load invites for your server.

 - ## Ratelimits